John3Baskerville/WebsitePortfolio/index.md

 ### Spotify Song Clustering
 **Can I use machine learning to create playlists using attributes from songs in my personal spotify library?**

 In this project I expriment with clustering algorithms to separate my personal spotify library into manageable and meaningful playlists.
 Spotify assigns each song with 13 calculated [audio features](https://developer.spotify.com/discover/) which I use for attributes when modling.
-I use [spotipy](https://spotipy.readthedocs.io/en/2.18.0/), a lightweight Python library for the Spotify Web API to collect the my personal data.

 - [Spotify Song Clustering](https://john3baskerville.github.io/SpotifyClustering/)